 A Registered Investment Advisory Firm

-Barry has testified in more than 50 cases in federal, state and circuit court as an expert on financial management.
-His Accredited Investment Fiduciary Analyst certification authorizes him perform fiduciary audits for trusts, qualified plans, endowments and foundations.
+Barry has provided case preparation and testified in more than 70 cases in arbitration, federal, state and circuit court as an expert on various cases which involve Inappropriate and unsuitable investment transactions and sales.
+His Accredited Investment Fiduciary Analyst® certification authorizes him perform fiduciary audits for private trusts, qualified plans, endowments and foundations.
+His firm is CEFEX certified which assures adherence to the best fiduciary practice standards.
+He has been designated as one of the best financial planners in the United States by Money Magazine and Bloomberg Wealth Manager Magazine.

 Meet Our Staff